Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 We comply.

-As per our policy, we will always contact the customer to explain the reason for the complaint not progressing and provide helpful support where possible and advise them of their right to contact the Housing Ombudsman at this stage.
+As per our Complaints and Customer Feedback Policy, we will always contact the customer to explain the reason for the complaint not progressing and provide support where possible and advise them of their right to contact the Housing Ombudsman at this stage.
+We would then update our Customer Relationship Management system (CRM) to record this contact for audit purposes. (section 7.2)

 We comply.